- County Prosecutor Warns of COVID-19 Scams

-The office of Public Works, Sanitation and Water Pollution Control are closed to the public effective March 20, 2020.
+The office of Public Works and Water Pollution Control are closed to the public effective March 20, 2020.

 The Ashtabula Municipal Court has instituted their own policies and practices.
 If you have business with the Court, please contact their offices with any questions or visit the Municipal Court website.

 We thank you for your cooperation, concern and prayers not only for our community but for the entire world in this very challenging time.
 Please take care of yourselves, check on elderly and at-risk neighbors and continue to take time for learning with your children during the school closure.
 By working together, we can make this terrible situation a learning experience and show the strength of our community to persevere in this time of need.
 God Bless and be safe.